Visalraj/Feedback-Form/README.md

 # Feedback-Form
-this is a feedback form ,you can visit through by:
+This is a feedback form,made for my College Exhibition namely Nirmala IT Exhibition 2022 aka NiTe 2022, you can visit through by:https://visalraj.github.io/Feedback-Form/